-Strategic and business risk is the risk of loss associated with failure to identify appropriate strategies and business activities, to respond to changes in the internal or external business environment, or to implement selected strategies or business activities.
-Strategic and business risk for the Bank's individual business segments is managed and monitored by senior management through regular weekly meetings.
-The Board of Directors approves the Bank's strategies at least annually, and reviews results against strategies at least quarterly.
+Strategic & Business risk is the risk of loss associated with failure to identify appropriate strategies and business activities, to respond to changes in the internal or external business environment, or to implement selected strategies or business activities.
+Strategic & Business risk for the Bank's individual business segments is managed and monitored by senior management through regular weekly meetings.
+The Board of Directors approves the Bank's strategies at least annually, and reviews results against strategies with recommended action plan (as required) at least quarterly.